 Cognitive-Communication Therapy Activities

-To practice RET, the speech therapist will use a set of images depicting an action, such as a man pushing a lawnmower.
-Then the therapist asks a series of wh- questions (what, where, who, etc…) to help the patient expand on their answer.
+During response elaboration training (RET), your speech therapist will use a set of images depicting an action, such as a man pushing a lawnmower.
+Then they will ask a series of 5W questions (who, what, when, where, and why) to help you expand on your answer.

 2. Naming Therapy

 Another cognitive speech therapy exercise is naming therapy, which is often used to help individuals with aphasia recall words and improve memory.
 To practice this exercise, a caregiver or therapist can write down several general categories, such as animals, countries, foods, or sports.
 You can then try to recall and name (verbally or in writing) as many items in that category as possible.

 If this is too challenging, you may also start simply by pointing to objects within your home or pictures in a book and verbally labeling them.

 For an added challenge you can compare and contrast different items such as apples and oranges, or trumpets and clarinets.
 This is a great way to help you organize your thoughts and express them more clearly.

 Consider asking your caregiver not to help you too much during this activity, requesting that they wait for you to ask for hints whenever you get stuck.

 Task sequencing helps improve planning, comprehension, and reasoning skills.
 For this cognitive therapy exercise, first have a friend or caregiver write down the steps to complete a certain activity, such as turning on the TV and watching a show.
 Then, have them mix up the order before presenting the list to you.